jeftegoes/AwsOverview/Compute/AWS Lambda.md

     - You don't manage servers, Lambda is deployed globally.
     - Customize the CDN content.
     - Pay only for what you use.
-- You can use Lambda to change CloudFront requests and responses:
-  - After CloudFront receives a request from a viewer (viewer request).
-  - Before CloudFront forwards the request to the origin (origin request).
-  - After CloudFront receives the response from the origin (origin response).
-  - Before CloudFront forwards the response to the viewer (viewer response).
 - You can also generate responses to viewers without ever sending the request to the origin.
+- Lambda functions written in NodeJS or Python.
+- Scales to **1000s of requests/second**.
+- Used to change CloudFront requests and responses:
+  - **Viewer Request:** After CloudFront receives a request from a viewer.
+  - **Origin Request:** Before CloudFront forwards the request to the origin.
+  - **Origin Response:** After CloudFront receives the response from the origin.
+  - **Viewer Response:** Before CloudFront forwards the response to the viewer.
+- Author your functions in one AWS Region (us-east-1), then CloudFront replicates to its locations.

 ### 10.3.1.
 Lambda@Edge: Global application